H - The Guru Granth Sahib Dictionary | Glossary

 happens, remains/lasts.

-Grammar: verb, present tense; third person, feminine, singular.
+Grammar : verb, present tense; third person, feminine, singular.

-Etymology: Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens/is).
+Etymology : Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens/is).

 hoi

-Grammar: verb, subjunctive future tense; third person, feminine, singular.
+Grammar : verb, subjunctive future tense; third person, masculine, singular.

-Etymology: Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens/is).
+Etymology : Marathi/Apabhransh - hoi; Prakrit - havaï/bhavaï; Sanskrit - bhavati (भवति - happens/is).

 hoi